Viral disease

 A viral disease (or viral infection) occurs when an organism's body is invaded by pathogenic viruses, and infectious virus particles (virions) attach to and enter susceptible cells.
+Virosis is a disease or infection caused by a virus.

 Examples include the common cold, gastroenteritis, COVID-19, the flu, and rabies.

 Structural characteristics

 Virions of some of the most common human viruses with their relative size.
 Nucleic acids are not to scale.
 SARS stands for SARS-CoV-1 or COVID-19, variola viruses for smallpox.

 Basic structural characteristics, such as genome type, virion shape and replication site, generally share the same features among virus species within the same family.